athnlp/athnlp-labs/README.md

 running the scripts in this repository.

 We provide a script that will help you setup your environment.
 Run the command: `sh setup_dependencies.sh` and it will automatically install the project dependencies for you.
+The script will download several data dependencies that might require some time to be installed.

 **Note**: Installing AllenNLP on Mac OS can be tricky; check [here](https://stackoverflow.com/questions/52509602/cant-compile-c-program-on-a-mac-after-upgrade-to-mojave)